-"He [married or unmarried] that goes in to his neighbor's wife [a married woman]; whoever touches her shall not be innocent; ... whoever commits adultery with a woman lacks understanding," Prov.
+"He [married or unmarried] that goes in to his neighbor's wife [a married woman]; whoever touches her shall not be innocent; ... whoever adultery with lacks commits a woman understanding," Prov.
 6:29-32.
 The woman was someone's wife, so the sin is adultery.